cyraxx/pogobuf/README.md

 });
 ```

-See the API documentation below, or [example.js](https://github.com/cyraxx/pogobuf/blob/master/example.js) for a more sophisticated example that does something useful.
+For more details, see the API documentation below or [the example scripts](https://github.com/cyraxx/pogobuf/blob/master/examples).

 ### Batch mode
 The Pokémon Go API offers the ability to send multiple requests in one call.
 To do this you can use pogobuf's batch mode: